-Subject Detail Delegated by: Delegated to: Calling in procedure for Ward Members for Planning Committee When a ward member wishes to call in an app for consideration, they will, within 21 days of reapplication, contact the case officer and set ou application to be considered at committee rath.
-The Case Officer will, in writing, record the record to the Portfolio Holder, Planning ward member(s) for the area in which the application and reasons.
-If a request is made after the deadline set out Chair shall make the final decision, taking into to whether the application is considered by the inform the Case Officer of his/her decision with the request from the Case Officer.
-The ward rewill also be informed of the Chair's decision. eceipt of the notificat their reasons for than by officer quest and reasons are Committee Chair Committee Chair Cation site is situated above, the Plannia account all relevate Planning Comminin 2 working days cation of that r wanting the delegation. and send a r and any other ated, of the ant matters, as ittee, and will s of receiving Planning Applications All planning decisions, actions or advice / responses on behalf of the Local Planning Authority within the list of Planning and Associated legislation / regulations, are considered to fall within the delegation scheme and will be determined by Officers, Council [Head of Planning, Regeneration and Leisure Services]
+Subject Detail Delegated by: Delegated to: Calling in procedure for Ward Members for Planning Committee When a ward member wishes to call in an application to Planning Committee for consideration, they will, within 21 days of receipt of the notification of that application, contact the case officer and set out their reasons for wanting the application to be considered at committee rather than by officer delegation.
+The Case Officer will, in writing, record the request and reasons and send a written record to the Portfolio Holder, Planning Committee Chair and any other ward member(s) for the area in which the application site is situated, of the request and reasons.
+If a request is made after the deadline set out above, the Planning Committee Chair shall make the final decision, taking into account all relevant matters, as to whether the application is considered by the Planning Committee, and will inform the Case Officer of his/her decision within 2 working days of receiving the request from the Case Officer.
+The ward member who made the request will also be informed of the Chair's decision. cation of that r wanting the delegation. s and send a r and any other ated, of the ing Committee ant matters, as ittee, and will s of receiving Planning Applications All planning decisions, actions or advice / responses on behalf of the Local Planning Authority within the list of Planning and Associated legislation / regulations, are considered to fall within the delegation scheme and will be determined by Officers, Council [Head of Planning, Regeneration and Leisure Services]